 What Is Bookkeeping?

-First and foremost, what exactly is bookkeeping?
+First and foremost, what does exactly bookkeeping mean for a small business?
 Simply put, bookkeeping translates to recording a company’s financial transactions regularly.
 What necessitates bookkeeping is its ability to help organizations take critical operating, investing, and financing decisions based on their organized books.

 The person who undertakes the responsibility of bookkeeping company’s financial transactions is called a bookkeeper.
 Thus, it isn’t wrong to say that without proper bookkeeping, you wouldn’t be aware of your current financial position and the transactions that occur within your company that can lead to negative results in the future.